gempesaw/honeydew-jira-chrome-extension/README.md

     { "success": true, "list": [] }

-We parse the list into links back to the Honeydew element and append it to the DOM in the prope rposition.
+We parse the list into links back to the Honeydew element and append it to the DOM in the proper position.

 ### packaging